 St Agatha’s Catholic Primary School is a school situated at the north end of Kingston Upon Thames and near to Richmond Park in the Archdiocese of Southwark.
 The school provides an education for mainly, but not exclusively, Catholic children aged 3+ to 11 years.
-It is essential that the Catholic character of the school’s education is fully understood and supported by all families whose children attend the school.

 There are two main separate points for admissions, for Nursery at 3+ and then for Reception at 4+.
 Where parents are looking for mid year placements in any other classes we are able to offer these where class sizes are less than 30.
 A place in the Nursery does not guarantee a place in Reception and families have to apply separately for a Reception place.